Undergraduate Research Opportunities

 The final letter grade for the graded research units is assigned by the instructor of record (i.e. the project advisor), taking into account the overall research performance of the student and the evaluation of the end-of-semester report.

-4. It is the policy of the Department of Chemistry & Biochemistry that students enrolled in an Independent Study course cannot be paid for the same hours as lab work.
+4. It is the policy of the Department of Chemistry & Biochemistry that students enrolled in an Individual courses such as Senior Thesis/Capstone, Directed Research, Independent Student and Preceptor units cannot be paid for the same hours as lab work.
 Therefore, academic credit can be awarded only for faculty-approved academic work as defined by department policy, whereas, paid laboratory work must follow university or programmatic policies for student employment.

 5. Students should enroll within the first three weeks of the Fall and Spring Semesters or immediately after the beginning of Winter or Summer Sessions.
 Students must complete the required 45 hours of course work per credit unit before the last day of the term.
 The last day to register for Independent Study in Fall and Spring Semesters without incurring a late charge is the same as for all other courses.
 See University of Arizona information on Deadlines and Tuition and Fees - Late Payment Charge